atenfyr/UAssetGUI/README.md

 ## Contributing
 Any contributions, whether through pull requests or issues, that you make are greatly appreciated.

-If you find an Unreal Engine 4 .uasset that display "failed to maintain binary equality," feel free to submit an issue on [the UAssetAPI issues page](https://github.com/atenfyr/UAssetAPI/issues) with a copy of the asset in question along with the name of the game and the Unreal version that it was cooked with.
+If you have an Unreal Engine .uasset file that displays "failed to maintain binary equality," feel free to submit an issue on [the UAssetAPI issues page](https://github.com/atenfyr/UAssetAPI/issues) with a copy of the asset in question along with the name of the game, the Unreal version that it was cooked with, and a mappings file for the game, if needed.

 ## License
 UAssetAPI and UAssetGUI are distributed under the MIT license, which you can view in detail in the [LICENSE file](LICENSE).